 - Banana: Bananas contain amylases and glucosidases, both of which help break down carbohydrates and starches.

 - Kiwi: Kiwi contains a protease called actinidain, which helps digest protein.
-Some studies suggest that eating kiwis promotes good digestion and regularity.

 - Fermented foods: Fermented foods like sauerkraut, kimchi, yogurt, kefir, and miso contain probiotics and digestive enzymes—a one-two punch for good digestive health.